Leah Mantei, JD '19

 Cassandra Cicco, JD '17

 Cicco graduated from Rutgers University with a bachelor's degree in Human Resource Management with a minor in Labor Law in the Workplace in 2014.
 She has interned with the Connecticut Office of the Public Defenders, the Commission on Human Rights and Opportunities and has continued mediating for the Commission throughout her third year at the law school.
-Cicco has also externed for Subway World Headquarters and is currently working as a law clerk at a local private law firm.
+Cicco has also externed for Subway World Headquarters and was working as a law clerk at a local private law firm.

 Angela Cortese, JD '16

-Cortese graduated from the University of New Haven in 2013 with a master's in criminal justice and received her bachelor's degree in criminal justice and sociology in 2011 from Elmira College in New York.
+Cortese graduated from the University of New Haven in 2013 with a master's in criminal justice and received her Bachelor's degree in criminal justice and sociology in 2011 from Elmira College in New York.
 She has interned with the Connecticut Office of the Public Defenders and the Commission on Human Rights and Opportunities and externed with the Judiciary Committee of the legislative branch.

 Kelsey Craveiro, JD '15

 Craveiro served as the student fellow in the Center on Dispute Resolution in 2014 and graduated cum laude from Quinnipiac University School of Law in 2015.
 While at school, Craveiro served as a research assistant for Professor Linda Meyer, vice-president of Women's Law Society, and as a volunteer mediator for Community Mediation, Inc. in Hamden.